 YouTube ad test

-Yes, Wipr blocks YouTube ads, but you have to watch videos through Safari, not in your YouTube app.
+Yes, Wipr blocks YouTube ads so long as you watch from your browser.
 YouTube ads are a little extreme lately, likely because it wants you to purchase a subscription to eliminate them, and viewing a video can get annoying quickly.
-Enter Wipr.

 During setup, the Wipr app tells you what settings you need to change to enable all of Wipr, including where you can find Wipr Extra.
 You don’t have to enable Wipr Extra to get Wipr’s ad-blocking capabilities, but you will need it to block YouTube ads and other stronger ads.